 • One night comfortable en-suite hotel/guest house accommodation on the Outer Hebrides.
 We choose from our personally inspected shortlist, where birders are welcome and the hospitality is special.
 Guests are never expected to share.
 All rooms are en-suite.
 Full details with your joining pack.

 • Six nights cabin accommodation onboard our boat.
-Cabins are small, and have a private hand basin.
+Cabins are compact and small, and have a private hand basin.
 Toilet/shower facilities are shared.
 Hairdryers not available onboard.

 • Full Scottish breakfast and dinner from Friday evening til Friday morning, packed lunch daily.